lsst-dm/dmtn-056/index.rst

 Provenance
 ----------

-Provenance queries frequently involve crossing :ref:`Repository` boundaries;
+Provenance queries frequently involve crossing :ref:`Collection` boundaries;
 the inputs to a task that produced a particular :ref:`Dataset` may not be present in the same repository that contains that :ref:`Dataset`.
-As a result, the tables in this section are not restricted to the contents of a single :ref:`Repository`.
+As a result, the tables in this section are not restricted to the contents of a single :ref:`Collection`.

 +-----------------+--------+----------------------------------------+
 | *DatasetType*                                                     |